 The integration of renewable energy generation technologies comprising photovoltaic modules and wind turbines with the battery energy storage system and hydrogen storage system in a specific place, here the energy hub, is an ultimate goal of this study to meet the energy trilemma objectives.

-Hence the question raises here: what is the solution for meeting the energy trilemma based on the renewable energy generation technologies?
+Hence the question raises here: what is the solution for meeting the energy trilemma based on renewable energy generation technologies?
 We will present one such possible solution in the next article.

 Source: All references are brought in the website article.